Cat Diarrhea Treatment: Home Care Steps & When to See a Vet

 Encouraging Water Intake:

-· Multiple Water Sources: Placing several water bowls in quiet, easily accessible areas, away from litter boxes, can encourage more frequent drinking.
+• Multiple Water Sources: Place several water bowls in quiet, easily accessible areas, away from litter boxes.

-· Temperature: Some cats show a preference for cool water with ice cubes, while others prefer room temperature or slightly warm water.
+• Temperature: Some cats prefer cool water; others prefer room temperature or slightly warm water.

-· Flavoring Water: Adding a small amount of water from canned tuna (packed in spring water, not oil) or low-sodium chicken/beef broth (ensuring no onions or garlic, which are toxic to cats) can entice a cat to drink more.
-Any flavored water that has been left out for a few hours should be discarded.
+• Flavoring Water: Add a small amount of water from canned tuna (in spring water, not oil) or low-sodium chicken/beef broth (no onions/garlic).
+Discard flavored water after a few hours.

 Recommended Bland Diet Ingredients